Ready to learn more?

 MU 815 – Graduate Bibliography (last taught in Winter 2024; for graduate students only)

-List of publications by Barbara M. Reul (in English and in German) current as of May 2024.
+Click here for a list of publications by Barbara M. Reul (in English and in German; current as of August 2024).
 Please email barbara.reul@uregina.ca if you are interested in specific articles and do not have access to electronic databases or print publications through your university library or are an independent scholar.
-Click on the hyperlink for Gottfried Gille's Fasch-Repertorium (2019)
+Click on the hyperlink for Gottfried Gille's Fasch-Repertorium (2019).